Love as St. John Paul II Loved

 “The great danger for family life, in the midst of any society whose idols are pleasure, comfort and independence, lies in the fact that people close their hearts and become selfish.”

 Love is wanting what is best for the other person.
 Love is the complete opposite of selfishness.
-When we love, we cannot act in a selfish manner.
+When we love, we will not act in a selfish manner.
 Open your hearts, not only to Christ, but to your families, to those who need you, to the sick, the imprisoned, and the dying.
 Turn away from the things that distract and the things that will keep you from spending an eternity with Christ.